GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-guide.md

 ### Can I get the information in the contract, such as the total amount of the currency issued and the number of decimal places?

 There's no contract-level storage in Haneul.
 In general, this contract-level information is usually stored in an object or event.
 For example, we store decimals in this object [https://github.com/GeunhwaJeong/haneul/blob/1aca0465275496e40f02a674938def962126412b/crates/haneul-framework/sources/coin.move#L36](https://github.com/GeunhwaJeong/haneul/blob/1aca0465275496e40f02a674938def962126412b/crates/haneul-framework/sources/coin.move#L36).
-And in this case we provide a convenient [RPC endpoint](https://github.com/GeunhwaJeong/haneul/blob/main/crates/haneul-json-rpc/src/api.rs#L91-L97).
+And in this case we provide an [RPC endpoint](https://github.com/GeunhwaJeong/haneul/blob/main/crates/haneul-json-rpc/src/api/).

 ### Is the gas price dynamic?
 Is it available through JSON-RPC?